otto-de/api-guidelines/api-guidelines/global/json/canonical-data-types/rules/should-use-common-money-object.md

 # SHOULD use common money object

-As money amounts are very common in our APIs (checkout, order-positions, transactional-communication), this rule ensures that money amounts are always formatted the same.
+As money amounts are commonly used in our APIs, for example, in the `Checkout`, Order management`, and `Transactional communication` API, this guideline ensures that money amounts are always formatted in the same way.

 This money object directly benefits from existing common data types [otto:decimal][otto-decimal] and [otto:currency-code][otto-currency-code].